Alignak-monitoring/alignak-doc/source/04-1_alignak_configuration/arbiter.rst

 The arbiter is the main Alignak daemon.
 As of it, its configuration part is the most important one.

-This part of the configuration is stored by default in the folder *etc/alignak/arbiter/* and it contains:
+This part of the configuration is stored by default in the folder */usr/local/etc/alignak/arbiter/* and it contains:

     * the configuration of the daemons and their (external) modules
     * the configuration of the monitored objects
     * the configuration of monitoring resources

 Each sub-part is stored by default in its own sub-directory:

-* *etc/alignak/arbiter/daemons/* for the daemons
+    * *arbiter/daemons/* for the daemons
-* *etc/alignak/arbiter/modules/* for the modules
+    * *arbiter/modules/* for the modules
-* *etc/alignak/arbiter/templates/* for the objects templates
+    * *arbiter/templates/* for the objects templates
-* *etc/alignak/arbiter/packs/* for the checks packs
+    * *arbiter/packs/* for the checks packs
-* *etc/alignak/arbiter/objects/* for the objects
+    * *arbiter/objects/* for the objects
-* *etc/alignak/arbiter/resource.d/* for the resources and global macros
+    * *arbiter/resource.d/* for the resources and global macros

 Resources configuration
 =======================

-The resources part of the configuration is used mainly to define common macros used in the whole configuration.
+The resources part of the configuration is used mainly to define common macros that are used in the whole configuration.
 The default installed configuration defines the following ones:

 * checks plugins directories